Decoding Auto Insurance Regulations in New York

 Q: How often should I review my auto insurance policy?

-Q: What should I do if I get into an accident?
+Q: What should I do if I’m in an accident?